2018 Call for CHESS activity proposals for courses, workshops, and summer/winter schools.

 The participation costs are the costs per participant to run the course, i.e., covering lecturer fees, room facilities, hand-out material, etc..

-Template for the one page proposal
+Template for the one-page proposal and budget sheet

 For inquiries please contact firstname.lastname@example.org, phone: 555 84775.